MicGuard

 Notification Direction Posted when

-com.pszypowicz.MicGuard.statusChanged Outbound Device change, enabled toggle, app launch, ping response
+com.pszypowicz.MicGuard.statusChanged Outbound Volume change, mute toggle, enabled toggle, device plug/unplug, default device switch, app launch, CLI command response

 com.pszypowicz.MicGuard.appTerminated Outbound The app is about to quit